AparnaPophale/Python/Data Wrangling/README.md

-# Project: San Francisco Public Library Patron Usage Analysis (Data Wrangling)
+# San Francisco Public Library Patron Usage Analysis (Data Wrangling)

 In this project, data wrangling and exploratory data analysis are performed on the San Francisco Public Library Patron Usage dataset using Pandas, Matplotlib, and Seaborn.
 The goal is to clean and preprocess raw library usage data, engineer meaningful features, and analyze patron behavior patterns across age groups, patron types, and library branches.